jasl/MoyaX/Readme.md

 > If you use Alamofire to abstract away `NSURLSession`, why not use something to abstract away the nitty gritty of URLs, parameters, etc?

-Some awesome features of Moya:
+Some awesome features of MoyaX:

 - Compile-time checking for correct API endpoint accesses.
 - Lets you define a clear usage of different endpoints with associated enum values.